2025 Season

 Summer | June - August 2025

-Check out our social media this summer, as we share our series titled “Chicago Sounds of Summer.”
-These posts will celebrate the sounds of nature around us, through new eco-works, curated playlists, and young artist soundscape compositions.
+Check out our social media from this summer, as we shared our series titled “Chicago Sounds of Summer.”
+These posts celebrated the sounds of nature around us, through new eco-works, curated playlists, and young artist soundscape compositions.

 Check out our Summer Solstice Soundscape!